kellekai-jira/Fugaku-Particle-Filter/README.md

 git clone git@gitlab.inria.fr:melissa/melissa-da.git
 ```

-- after cloninng this repo do not forget to do
+- after cloninng this repo do not forget to do (If you get some access violation
+  because you cannot download melissa, ask
+  `sebastian [dot] friedemann [at] indria [dot] fr` for permissions)
 ```
 git submodule update --recursive --init
 ```

-- compile and install it (see `compile.sh` and `.gitlab-ci.yml` for more information on that)
+- compile and install it (see `compile.sh` and `.gitlab-ci.yml` for more information)
 ```
 mkdir build
 cd build
     cmake .. -DPDAF_PATH=$PDAF_PATH -DCMAKE_INSTALL_PREFIX=install
 make install
 ```
-this will install it into build/install which is rather convenient for testing and more
+- this will install it into build/install which is rather convenient for dev3elopment and testing

-- If you get some dependency problems as some paths are not found.
+- if you get some dependency problems as some paths are not found.
 Go to `build/` and fix them using `ccmake ..`

 ## Run an example
 ```